Volume Two

 She stroked Haku, who had jumped into her arms.

-Did Ilya, who was thinking such things, think too much or was it something else?
+Was Ilya, who had been thinking such things, simply overthinking it, or was it something else?

 "There are customers waiting in the reception room."